A Brief History of Moria / Umoria

 C is a much more portable language than the original Pascal, it became easier for Umoria to be ported to various other computer systems such as the IBM-PC, Atari ST, Amiga, Macintosh, Apple IIGS, VM/SP, Archimedes, as well a many different *nix systems.

 This version had a unified source for the UNIX/IBM-PC/Atari/Mac/VMS/Amiga ports and was released in early 1989.
 It included lots of new features, many of which were borrowed from BRUCE Moria -- developed in 1988 by Christopher J. Stuart at the Monash University, Melbourne, Australia (Clayton campus) -- along with many more bug fixes.
 All floating point code was eliminated, many play balance improvements were added, and various type/structure changes were introduced to reduce game size and allow fixes for pervasive bugs.

 This version was sometimes called Moria 5.x, but it should not be confused with Moria UB 5.0 (1987).

 David Grabiner took over development for Umoria 5.4, but had made only minor changes.
 Umoria 5.6 was released under the GNU General Public License (GPL-3.0) in October 2008.

 Vertical position indicates roughly when the versions were made available, although the scale is not accurate.

 The following two emails are from Koeneke and Wilson about their work on Moria and Umoria.
 Some minor formatting changes have been made.

-The Early Days of Moria
+Early History of Moria